Emrul-Hasan-Emon/Java-Code-Convention/README.md

               someMethod2(longExpression2,
               longExpression3));

-  Instead of this we can do the following,
-        var = someMethod1(longExpression1,
+    Instead of this we can do the following, var = someMethod1(longExpression1,
                     someMethod2(longExpression2,
                             longExpression3));

     We can take another example for a method,

         someMethod(int anArg, Object anotherArg, String yetAnotherArg, Object andStillAnother) {
         	Implementation of the method
         }

     This convention is okay.
 But if we think that it may make us confused at that time we can use 8 spaces indentation for the second line and more 8 spaces indentation for the third line.
 And obviously indentation will take place to the right.

         someMethod(int anArg, Object anotherArg, String
         yetAnotherArg, Object andStillAnother) {
         ...
         }
+- Never do the line breaking inside a parenthesis.
+For example, longName1 = longName2 * (longName3 + longName4
+        - longName5) + 4 * longname6;
+    Try to avoid this.
+Instead do the line breaking outside the parentheses.
+It will make the code readable.